This is #17 installment of “The Least You Should Know 50 Series” and it’s about simple Sad IRONS, or some people just call them FLAT IRONS.

 They come in every weight, style, and even small toy ones for the little girls in the family.
 Through the clothes iron history, they changed or had different styles and options.
 There were just plain heavy cast iron ones, there are gas-operated ones to keep the iron hotter longer, there were bottom charcoal loaded irons, etc.

 An “electric flatiron” was invented by a US inventor called Henry W. Seeley and patented on June 6, 1882.
 It weighed almost 15 pounds and they took a very long time to heat.
 But many rural places (hard to believe) still did not have hydro up till the 1950s.

-I’m downplaying the roll that these sad irons took in our history.
-They where a much needed item like the silverware on your table.
+I’m downplaying the role that these sad irons took in our history.
+They were a much-needed item like the silverware on your table.
 As I described these sad irons to be heavy pieces of cast iron, some were quite elaborate looking and far from being primitive.
 Some almost have a mystique look about them.

 Today these heavy pieces of cast iron are a good add on to your collection of worthy items.
-These old Sad Irons are still a very collectable item and have quite a following.
+These old Sad Irons are still a very collectible item and have quite a following.

-Familiarize yourself on what they all look like.
+Familiarize yourself with what they all look like.
 Search Google “Antique Sad Iron” for an interesting read and also search Google Images on Sad Irons.
 Eh!